 - Inventory We did not appropriately design, implement, and execute controls over the existence, accuracy, and cutoff of inventory. - Revenue Recognition We did not appropriately design, implement and maintain effective controls over revenue recognition, relating to the proper application of Accounting Standards Codification Topic 606, Revenue from Contracts with Customers. - Accounts Receivable We did not appropriately design, implement and maintain effective controls over the existence of accounts receivable.
 Specifically, we did not design certain controls at an appropriate precision level to ensure the identification of material misstatements. - Financial Reporting, Consolidation and Business Combination We did not appropriately design, implement and maintain effective controls over the financial reporting process.
 Specifically, we did not maintain effective controls related to (i) preparation of consolidated financial statements, (ii) the accounting for the business combination, including management review controls over the valuation and purchase price allocation, at an appropriate level of precision to detect a material misstatement, and (iii) consolidation of our subsidiaries.
-In addition, we did not maintain sufficient appropriate audit evidence to demonstrate execution of the related controls. - Foreign Currency We did not appropriately design, implement, and execute controls over foreign currency, including (i) lack of identifying and recording our foreign subsidiaries' goodwill and intangibles balances in the proper functional currency in our consolidated financial statements, and (ii) performing proper foreign currency translations.
-This resulted in the restatement of the Company's interim unaudited condensed consolidated financial statements. - STI Although management did not conduct a formal ICFR assessment of STI as of June 30, 2023, management has identified material weaknesses in STI's ICFR as follows: - We did not design, implement and monitor general information technology controls in the areas of program change management, user access, and segregation of duties for systems supporting substantially all of STI's internal control processes. - We did not design and implement formal accounting policies, procedures and controls across substantially all of STI's business processes to achieve timely, complete and accurate financial accounting, reporting, and disclosures.
+In addition, we did not maintain sufficient appropriate audit evidence to demonstrate execution of the related controls.

+- Foreign Currency We did not appropriately design, implement, and execute controls over foreign currency, including (i) lack of identifying and recording our foreign subsidiaries' goodwill and intangibles balances in the proper functional currency in our consolidated financial statements, and (ii) performing proper foreign currency translations.
+This resulted in the restatement of the Company's interim unaudited condensed consolidated financial statements. - STI As 2023 is the first year STI is required to be Sarbanes-Oxley Act of 2002 compliant, management is in the process of conducting a formal ICFR assessment of STI and has identified material weaknesses in STI's ICFR as follows: - We did not design, implement and monitor general information technology controls in the areas of program change management, user access, and segregation of duties for systems supporting substantially all of STI's internal control processes. - We did not design and implement formal accounting policies, procedures and controls across substantially all of STI's business processes to achieve timely, complete and accurate financial accounting, reporting, and disclosures.